-In this section, we study the impact of the interactions between graceful IGP operations and BGP by running several experiments on a Tier-1 network.
+In this section, we study the impact of graceful IGP reconfigurations on BGP by running several experiments on the backbone of a Tier-1 Internet Service Provider (ISP).
 In each experiment, we simulated the reweighting of few IGP links.
-The IGP reconfiguration is performed using the technique proposed in [16] which provably avoids forwarding loops to any IGP destination.
-The technique consists in reconfiguring the IGP on a per-router basis following a precise order.
-We provide more details about this reconfiguration technique in Section III.
+To reconfigure the IGP in a safe manner, we applied the technique proposed in [16] which provably avoids forwarding loops to any IGP destination.
+The technique consists in reconfiguring the IGP on a per-router basis following a precise ordering.

-The Tier-1 network we considered consists of more than 100 routers and more than 150 links.
-The IGP is a link-state protocol in which every router applies a shortest path algorithm to compute its routing decisions.
-BGP route reflection [20] is configured on the network, and BGP routers are arranged in a three-layer route reflection hierarchy.
-In addition to the configurations of all routers, our data set includes a dump of all the BGP routes received by the route reflectors at the top layer.
+The Tier-1 backbone network consists of more than 100 routers and more than 150 links.
+From a routing viewpoint, a link-state IGP runs in the network and the BGP routers are arranged in a three-layer route reflection hierarchy [19].
+Our dataset includes the configurations of all the routers along with a dump of the BGP routes received by the top-layer route reflectors.
+This dump contains about 150,000 prefixes.

-We simulated three reconfiguration scenarios.
-In the first scenario, we reweighted 5 links ( $\approx 3\%$ of all links), in the second scenario we reweighted 10 ( $\approx 6\%$ ) links, and in the third scenario we reweighted 15 links ( $\approx 10\%$ ).
-These scenarios are meant to capture typical reconfigurations performed by network operators to achieve better traffic engineering while minimizing the number of reweighted links [3].
-For each scenario, we performed several experiments.
-In each experiment, we randomly chose the reweighted links with uniform likelihood.
-The new weight to be assigned to the selected links was randomly chosen within the set of weights used in the initial configuration.
+We simulated three IGP reconfiguration scenarios in which we reweighted 5 links ($\approx 3\%$ of all links), $10 \ (\approx 6\%)$ links and 15 links ($\approx 10\%$), respectively.
+Network operators usually perform such reconfigurations to achieve better traffic engineering while minimizing the number of reweighted links [3].
+Such reconfigurations can take tens of minutes as network operators will wait for a couple of minutes after each reconfiguration step to let the network converge [9], [11].
+For each scenario, we performed 30 different experiments, simulating different reconfiguration cases.
+In each experiment, we chose the reweighted links uniformly at random.
+We also randomly chose the new weight assignments within the set of weights used in the initial configuration.
+Once we fixed the setting, we simulated the reweighting applying the per-router ordering as computed in [16].
+After each router reconfiguration, we used SimBGP [20] to compute the route used by each router.
+Finally, we analyzed the resulting forwarding tables to check for loops towards BGP destinations.